 - Proof of higher education issued by an institution recognized in the home country

 - Other proof of formal qualification

-- Proof of meeting the conditions in accordance with special regulations on professional qualification when performing the regulated profession specified in the employment contract
+- Proof of meeting the conditions following special regulations on professional qualification when performing the regulated profession specified in the employment contract

-Croatian police will provide proof of registration of the company from the employer or a third-country citizen.
+Croatian police will provide proof of company registration from the employer or a third-country citizen.

 After the required documentation is collected, the request for the issuance of the EU Blue Card can be submitted.
-The request can be submitted by yourself personally or your Croatian employer.
+The request can be submitted by you personally or by your Croatian employer.

 - Croatian embassy or consular office abroad – You can find them here

 - MUP police administration office according to the address of your Croatian residency – You can find them here

 If your employer is going to submit the request, they should go to the MUP police administration office according to the headquarters of their company or your place of work.